vegawidget/altair/README.md

-A particular debt is owed to the [vegalite](https://github.com/hrbrmstr/vegalite) project as it provided a lot of the inspiration for figuring out how to get an htmlwidget to work.
+A particular debt is owed to the [vegalite](https://github.com/hrbrmstr/vegalite) project as it provided a lot of the inspiration for this package.

 ## Code of conduct